-The ability to standardize the interfaces for spacecraft monitoring and control (SM&C) will allow significant saving in the development of the flight components and the ground segment of future space missions.
+The ability to standardize the interfaces for Spacecraft Monitoring and Control (SM&C) will allow significant saving in the development of the flight components and the ground segment of future space missions.
 In fact, it will be possible to use standardized SM&C infrastructure systems, to seamlessly transfer data across systems, and to adopt commercial-off-the-shelf applications for monitoring and control.
-The high level goal of this standardization effort is to make economies by:
+The high-level goal of this standardization effort is to make economies by:

-- a. allowing interoperability with partner system and infrastructure, - b. reducing the risk of space missions by re-using systems and operational concepts, thus increasing their reliability, - c. facilitating the development of generic (infrastructure) on-board and on ground software that can be shared by multiple projects via simple re-configuration, - d. applying the SM&C approach and systems throughout all mission phases and to other M&C domains (e.g., ground stations, control centers, test facilities, etc.).
+- 1. Allowing interoperability with partner system and infrastructure; - 2.
+Reducing the risk of space missions by reusing systems and operational concepts, thus increasing their reliability; - 3.
+Facilitating the development of generic (infrastructure) onboard and ground software that can be shared by multiple projects via simple reconfiguration; - 4.
+Applying the SM&C approach and systems throughout all mission phases and to other M&C domains (e.g., ground stations, control centers, test facilities, etc.).

-The scope of SM&C includes:
+The scope of the SM&C WG includes:

-- a.
-Operational concept: definition of an operational concept that covers a set of standard operations activities related to the monitoring and control of both ground and space segments; - b.
+- 1. Operational Concept: definition of an operational concept that covers a set of standard operations activities related to the monitoring and control of both ground and space segments; - 2.
 Core Set of Services: definition of an extensible set of services to support the operational concept together with its information model and behaviours.
-This includes (non exhaustively) ground systems such as Automatic Command and Control, Data Archiving and Retrieval, Flight Dynamics, Mission Planning, Automation, and Performance Evaluation; - c.
-Application-layer information: definition of the standard information set to be exchanged for SM&C purposes.
+This includes (non exhaustively) ground systems such as Automatic Command and Control, Data Archiving and Retrieval, Flight Dynamics, Mission Planning, Automation, and Performance Evaluation. - 3.
+Application-Layer Information: definition of the standard information set to be exchanged for SM&C purposes.

-The goal of the working group is to pave the way for the technical work that will be performed in the context of spacecraft monitoring and control.
-For this reason, it defines the technologyindependent framework to be used in future work.
-It is noted that this activity involves also the space segment and therefore requires close coordination with the SOIS.
-This will be done by producing a White Book.
+The goals of the WG include:

+- 1. Paving the way for the technical work that will be performed in the context of spacecraft monitoring and control.
+This will be done by defining the technology-independent framework to be used in future work.
+It is noted that this activity also involves the space segment, and therefore requires close coordination with the SOIS Area.
+This will be done by initially producing a White Book, and to bringing it to Green Book status; - 2.
+Specifying the Common SM&C Protocol Service and the core SM&C Application Services as the baseline for further specification; - 3.
+Updating the XTCE standard with the result of the public review together with the OMG; - 4.
+Specifying the other high-level services identified in the Green Book.